FluidNumerics/vs-code-slurm-debug/README.md

 - Make the compute node configurable in the batch script creation process
 - Make the python script to run configurable in the batch script creation process
 - Cancel the Slurm job at the end of a debug session
+- Install miniconda system-wide on the rcclive cluster